Princess Eleonore Reuss of Köstritz, Tsaritsa of Bulgaria

 Eleonore as a nurse with the Red Cross during the Balkan Wars. source: Wikipedia

 During the Balkan Wars and World War I, Eleonore worked tirelessly as a nurse on the front lines.
 Sadly, after a serious illness, the Tsaritsa died on September 12, 1917, at Euxinograd Palace. near Varna, Bulgaria.
-Per her wishes, she was buried in a very modest grave next to the medieval Boyana Church which she had helped save.
+Per her wishes, she was buried in a very modest grave next to the medieval Boyana Church she had helped save.

 Grave of Tsaritsa Eleonore. source: Wikipedia, photo by Elena Chochkova